 You also have to consider the stinging insects such as wasps, hornets, bees and others.
-Dogs are often prone to being stung as they love sniffing around in places where these insects hang around (i.e. bushes, etc.)
+Dogs are often prone to being stung as they love sniffing around in places where these insects like living. (i.e. bushes, etc.)

-Facial stings can be quite painful but they may also face an allergic reaction and that can be more dangerous.
+Facial stings can be quite painful.
+They may also cause an allergic reaction and that can be more dangerous.
 If your Pomeranian is stung, watch him for allergic reaction signs such as a swollen face, weakness and/or trouble breathing.
-An antihistamine administered by your vet can save lives, if your Pom displays any sign of swelling contact your Vet immediately.
+An antihistamine administered by your vet can save his life.
+So if your Pom displays any sign of swelling, contact your Vet immediately.

-If your Pom gets three or more stings, you must rush him to the vet, even if he seems ok.
-Small breeds can react more severely and also faster than bigger dogs.
+If your Pom gets stings at the same time, you must rush him to the vet, even if he seems ok.
+Small breeds can react faster and the problem can be more severe than for bigger dogs.

 Check his body to see if there are any stingers still impaled.
-Don’t try using tweezers to remove as this can squirt out more venom.
+Don’t try using tweezers to remove them, as this can squirt out more venom.
 Use a plastic card (credit card) to scrape it out.
-Mix baking powder and water into a paste to apply that can reduce pain and swelling.
+Mix baking powder and water into a paste you can apply to reduce pain and swelling.

 Best Flea Treatment for Pomeranians